uditstocks/AgentGOD/README.md

 One file, one responsibility.
 The reasoning behind every decision is in **[ARCHITECTURE.md](ARCHITECTURE.md)**.

----

-## Boundaries

-This is not pretending to be more than it is.

-Agents run in sequence, not in parallel - there is an order here, not yet a scheduler.
-None of them carries a tool, browses the open web, or remembers a previous run within a task.

-What is here is exact.
-What is not here has not been claimed.

----

 <div align="center">

 Every agent this system builds will eventually stop existing.